TakutoYoshikai/weasley-zoom/README.md

 # python3 weasley.py 13:15
 ```

-**focus ZOOM window by your click**
+**focus on ZOOM window by your click**

-Next, you have to click ZOOM window because this program use keyboard shortcut.
+Next, you have to click ZOOM window and focus on ZOOM window because this program use keyboard shortcut.

 ### LICENSE
 MIT LICENSE